 Standing in good posture with theraband (for feedback reasons only!) wrapped around shoulder and fixed in front of you.
-Gently set your shoulder blade.
+Gently slide your shoulder back.
 Do not move the elbow.
 Visualize moving the ball of your shoulder to the middle of the socket.